PistachioPony/gamesparks-docs/API Documentation/Request API/Player/ListGameFriendsRequest.md

 A Game friend is someone in their social network who also plays the game.

-Against each friend, and indicator is supplied to show whether the friend is currently connected to the GameSparks service
+Against each friend, an indicator is supplied to show whether the friend is currently connected to the GameSparks service

 ## Request Parameters